Report Contents and Summaries

 Analog signals can be thought of as those that represent elements and conditions experienced in the "real" world.
 These include factors such as light, sound, temperature, and pressure.
 Analog signals are a continuous representation of phenomena in terms of points along a scale.
 Hype and hoopla surrounding advances in the world of digital ICs often overshadows developments in the analog IC business, but as noted in this section, the analog market continues to play a steady role in the IC industry.
 Important market, unit shipment, and pricing data for the overall analog market and for individual segments within this market (e.g., amplifiers, interface, comparators, etc.) are provided.

 The success and proliferation of the integrated circuit since its discovery in the late 1950s has been due to the ability of manufacturers to continue offering more for the money.
 This ability to reduce the cost of ICs per performance has been driven by the continuous and rapid development of new and improved process technologies.
-Section 14 covers a variety of process technology related trends, such as the advanced lithography methods needed to continue shrinking chip geometries, new interconnect schemes, strain engineering for improved performance and lower power consumption, 3D integration, novel transistor structures, and the migration to larger wafers.
+Section 14 covers a variety of process technology related trends, such as the advanced lithography methods needed to continue shrinking chip geometries, new ways to improve performance that overcome limits to scaling such as 3D integration and novel transistor structures, and the migration to larger wafers.

 The assembly and packaging of ICs no longer takes a back seat to front-end processing.
 For most new IC products, packaging is an integral part of the chip design and production process; it is no longer just a simple, final step in the chip supply chain.
 As a result, accelerating demand for smaller, faster, yet less expensive products is pressing the packaging industry to keep pace with advancements in IC process technology.